docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 Some Temporary Implementation Details​
 ================================================================================
-1. **There is still thread unsafe code in AE so we have enabled mutexes to force all thread unsafe code to run in single-thread mode**

-  * The mutexes are to make sure rendering is safe and correct, however it has a large impact on performance.
-Multi-frame rendering is currently slower than single-frame rendering due to this​
-  * Mutexes will be removed as AE’s render code is reviewed and made thread-safe

-2. **The UI of AE does not yet know about the multi-frame rendering**

-  * You can use a debug monitor or the AE log file to monitor the state of previews and export at this time.
-Please See :ref:`monitor-mfr`
+1. **Only Render Queue Export is enabled for Multi-Frame Rendering at this time**

+  * Preview, Adobe Media Encoder, Motion Graphic Templates and AERender CLI will be fully supported around May 2021.

-3. **On preview and export, a fixed number of render threads will be created for the entire render**
+2. **MFR will currently use a fixed number of render threads for the entire render**

-  * The current implementation uses the number of logical CPU cores to determine the concurrent frames to render, ignoring comp complexity and system resource utilization​
+  * The current implementation uses the number of logical CPU cores, available RAM and GPU VRAM to determine the concurrent frames to render.
-  * The final implementation will monitor system utilization and dynamically adjust based on the comp being rendered​
+  * The final implementation will monitor system utilization and dynamically adjust the concurrent frames during render.

-4. **After Effects currently duplicates data structures for each render thread**
+3. **After Effects currently duplicates the sequence_data data structure for each render thread**

-  * This can be time consuming when creating render threads which impacts performance
+  * This can be time consuming and impact the performance of an effect when used with Multi-Frame Rendering.
+See the Sequence Data section below for upcoming changes.
-  * The shipping implementation will reduce this duplication overhead

 ----